LLMcodegen/Fuzzy_contrastive_decoding/README.md

 ### Code

 The main framework of our code is based on [bigcode](https://github.com/bigcode-project/bigcode-evaluation-harness).
-The following example shows you how to perform USCD on a code generation dataset.
+The following example shows you how to perform Fuzzy-Assisted Contrastive Decoding on a code generation dataset.

 ```bash
 cd $current dir